 Total phosphorus is made up of both organic and inorganic (orthophosphorus) materials.
 It can be found suspended in the water or in the bottom materials of the lake.
-The MPCA's ecoregion standard level for phosphorus in deep lakes (max depth greater than 20 feet) is 0.040 mg/L, which is equal to 40 ppb (parts per billion).
+The MPCA's ecoregion standard level for phosphorus in deep lakes (max depth greater than 15 feet) is 40 μg/L.

-The figure to the left shows that all TP samples taken in Grand Lake during the 2013 season are within the ecoregion standard.
+The figure to the right shows that all TP samples taken in Grand Lake during the 2014 season are below the standard.